 there will be one single LSL-script.

-It is time to enter Second Life and create a prim.
+It is time to enter our online world and create a prim.

 Rename this prim to “Primstar”. take care to name it with a capital P, and take it to your inventory.

 Now Create another prim and place a copy of the primstar-prim into it.

 Then import the sculptmaps and put them into the inventory of the primstar-object.